zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/op_agg_cli.rst

 The Opcodes Aggregator Client model is a foundation model defined by the Bluetooth mesh specification.
 It is an optional model, enabled with the :kconfig:option:`CONFIG_BT_MESH_OP_AGG_CLI` option.

-The Opcodes Aggregator Client model is introduced in the Bluetooth Mesh Profile Specification version 1.1, and is used to support the functionality of dispatching a sequence of access layer messages to nodes supporting the :ref:`bluetooth_mesh_models_op_agg_srv` model.
+The Opcodes Aggregator Client model is introduced in the Bluetooth Mesh Protocol Specification version 1.1, and is used to support the functionality of dispatching a sequence of access layer messages to nodes supporting the :ref:`bluetooth_mesh_models_op_agg_srv` model.